polyphilz/helldiver/README.md

 ## Why another "static site generator"?

 It's true, there are existing (and awesome) projects like [jekyll](https://jekyllrb.com/) and [pelican](https://blog.getpelican.com/) that act as full-suite static site generators.
 As lightweight as they are though, even they were too "feature-complete" for my use case when I was building [my own personal website](https://github.com/rbnsl/personal-website).
-I wanted something so simple it barely required more than a cursory glance at the documentation for a newcomer.
+I didn't need themes or generation of my entire site, and I just wanted something so simple it barely required more than a cursory glance at the documentation.
+I just needed my Markdown to become blog-ready, and thus, Helldiver was born.

-More importantly, Helldiver was fun to build :)